 9. SARS-CoV-2 is just a mutated form of the common cold virus

 Coronaviruses are a large family, and each has spiky proteins on their surface.
-Some use humans as their primary host and cause the common cold.
+Some use humans as their

 Other coronaviruses, including SARS-CoV-2, primarily infect animals.